AppleMark

 Studied with Jan Kott, whose radical approach to the theatre has been influential.

-Research fields: Sophocles and Samuel Beckett.
+Research fields: Sophocles, Noh and Samuel Beckett.

 Expert on Kabuki and Noh theatres.
 Pioneered experimental work interpreting